icopy-site/awesome/docs/awesome/awesome-elixir.md

 ## Markdown
 *Libraries and tools working with Markdown and such.*

-* [cmark](https://github.com/asaaki/cmark.ex) - Elixir NIF for CommonMark (https://github.com/h4cc/awesome-elixir/blob/master/in C), a parser following the CommonMark spec.
+* [cmark](https://github.com/asaaki/cmark.ex) - Elixir NIF for CommonMark (in C), a parser following the CommonMark spec.
 * [discount](https://github.com/asaaki/discount.ex) - Elixir NIF for discount, a Markdown parser.
 * [earmark](https://github.com/pragdave/earmark) - Markdown parser for Elixir.
 * [Markdown](https://github.com/devinus/markdown) - Implemented entirely as a NIF binding to the Hoedown library.